Kazox61/ultralytics-scripts/README.md

-# ultralytics-scripts
+# yolov8-scripts
-collection for some of my ultralytics scripts
+collection for some of my yolov8 scripts